ncsl/seek/doc/index.rst

 Why?
 ----
-Using the above listed softwares to generate i) BIDS-compatible files and ii) compute a pipeline that will obtain anatomical information for iEEG electrodes is highly complex.
+Using the above listed software to generate i) BIDS-compatible files and ii) compute a pipeline that will obtain anatomical information for iEEG electrodes is highly complex.
 There is a big learning curve, and custom bash scripts to generate these files for many subjects are prone to error.